ourchitecture/panda/src/tutorials/node/azure/infrastructure/README.md

        Docker version 19.03.13, build 4484c46d9d
    ```

+6. So that Terraform resource state can be maintained and shared across machines (engineers and automation), copy the file ".env.example" and rename the copy as simply ".env".
+Review the variable values in the file.
+Change the values as needed.
+The backend resources should already exist.

+7. Review the variable values used to create the AppService by opening the file "./tutorial.tfvars".
+Change the values as needed.
+The resource group name and plan name should already exist and the AppService name should be globally unique (yes, globally).
+If you receive an error that the application exists, but information could not be retrieved, this is usually because the application name already exists somewhere else within Azure.
+Simply try another name and consider making it more unique.
+Usually, you won't expose this unique application's Azure URL directly to customers, but will put it behind an Application Gateway, Load Balancer, Firewall, etc. To get a list of existing resource groups type `make azure-resource-groups-list`.
+To get a list of existing plans type `make azure-app-service-plans-list`.

-6. Test the terraform setup by typing `make check`.
+8. Test the terraform setup by typing `make check`.
 You should see output similar to the below:

    ```shell
    make check